 Navarathri and Shivarathri are the two big festivals celebrated at this temple.
 The celebrations at the temple during Dasara is also popularly called as Mangalore Dasara.

 Goddess Sri Sharada in the centre

-Lord Ganesh idol placed at the very front
+Lord Ganesh idol at the entrance

-View of the Auditorium - 2014 Dasara
+View of the Kudroli Auditorium - 2017 Dasara

 Kudroli temple decorated for the Navarathri festival